huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node_attach.md

 * `server_id` - (Required, String, ForceNew) Specifies the ecs server id.
 Changing this parameter will create a new resource.

-* `os` - (Required, String, ForceNew) Specifies the operating System of the node.
-Changing this parameter will create a new resource.
+* `os` - (Required, String) Specifies the operating System of the node.
+Changing this parameter will reset the node.
   + For VM nodes, clusters of v1.13 and later support *EulerOS 2.5* and *CentOS 7.6*.

-* `key_pair` - (Optional, String, ForceNew) Specifies the key pair name when logging in to select the key pair mode.
+* `key_pair` - (Optional, String) Specifies the key pair name when logging in to select the key pair mode.
   This parameter and `password` are alternative.
-Changing this parameter will create a new resource.
+Changing this parameter will reset the node.

-* `password` - (Optional, String, ForceNew) Specifies the root password when logging in to select the password mode.
+* `password` - (Optional, String) Specifies the root password when logging in to select the password mode.
   This parameter must be salted and alternative to `key_pair`.
-Changing this parameter will create a new resource.
+Changing this parameter will reset the node.

 * `max_pods` - (Optional, Int, ForceNew) Specifies the the maximum number of instances a node is allowed to create.
   Changing this parameter will create a new resource.